 Students who withdraw from SUNY Cortland before the semester begins or after the semester is underway may be entitled to a refund of all or part of charges, deposits, and fees paid.
 Students incur liability based on the length of the academic term and the date of official withdrawal.
-To qualify for liability adjustments and possible refund of paid amounts, students must follow SUNY Cortland's official withdrawal policy and fill out and properly submit official withdrawal from course or withdrawal from university form(s), which may be obtained at Student Registration and Record Services.
+To qualify for liability adjustments and possible refund of paid amounts, students must follow the College's official withdrawal policy and fill out and properly submit official withdrawal from course or withdrawal from college form(s), which may be obtained at the Registrar's Office.

-Unofficial withdrawals and student conduct terminations/suspensions do not qualify for any reduction of tuition or fee liability.
+Unofficial withdrawals and judicial terminations/suspensions do not qualify for any reduction of tuition or fee liability.
 Stop payment orders on checks or credit card payments do not constitute official withdrawal.
-Students who are denied permission to register at SUNY Cortland will be entitled to a full refund of tuition, room, and board charges.
-Students will receive a full refund of tuition and fees when a course is canceled by the university.
+Students who are denied permission to register at the College will be entitled to a full refund of tuition, room, and board charges.
+Students will receive a full refund of tuition and fees when a course is cancelled by the College.